 Current Drought Conditions

-A watch is the first of four levels of state drought advisories ("watch," "warning," "emergency" and "disaster").
-There are no statewide mandatory water use restrictions in place under a drought watch.
+A "warning" is the second of four levels of state drought advisories ("watch," "warning," "emergency" and "disaster").
+There are no statewide mandatory water use restrictions in place under a drought watch or warning but residents are strongly encouraged to voluntarily conserve water.
 However, local public water suppliers may require such measures depending upon local needs and conditions.

 The drought watch is triggered by the State Drought Index, which reflects precipitation levels, reservoir/lake levels, and stream flow and groundwater levels in nine designated drought regions throughout New York.
 Each of these indicators is assigned a weighted value based on its significance to various uses in a region.

 This Index is intended primarily for guidance to public and private water suppliers and withdrawals.
-If you are experiencing a water shortage, please contact your local agricultural extension, Department of Health or DEC regional office.
+If you are experiencing a water shortage, please contact your local agricultural extension, local health department, or DEC regional office.